NicholasRabbit/Computer-Architecture/CSAPP/Notes of Labs.md

 3. Note that it is an little-endian system.

-4. We can convert hexadecimal numbers to raw and write it to one end of a pipeline; programs like `./ctarget` can read it from the other end.

-   How to generate "raw" input with `hex2raw`?
+4. How to generate "raw" input with `hex2raw`?

    1) Write the hexadecimal, such as byte-code instruction like `48 89 c7`  or `30 31 32 33`,  into a text file named `exploit.txt` or others.
 Note that the hex characters you pass to `hex2raw` should be separated by white space (blanks or newline).

    2) Execute `./hex2raw < exploit.txt > exploit_raw.txt`.
 Then the hexadecimal value will be converted to coordinated strings as in the ASCII table.

+   3) We can add comment to input file of `./hex2raw` within ` /* comments */ `; Note there are spaces around each `/*`.

+   4) We can convert hexadecimal numbers to raw and write it to one end of a pipeline; programs like `./ctarget` can read it from the other end.

    As an illustration,  the following instruction uses a pipeline to input "exploit string" to `./ctarget`.

    ```shell
    Unix> ./hex2raw < ctarget12.txt | ./ctarget
    ```

+5. The address incorporated in your attack string should be one of the following destination:
+   - The address for instructions: `touch1`, `touch2` or `touch3`.
+   - The address of your injected code.
+   - The address of your gadgets from the gadget farm.
+6. Your exploit string should NOT consist of `0x0a` since it represents `\n`  so the `Gets(...)` will assume that you intend to terminate the string.

 *Tips of " Part II: Return-Oriented Programming"*